mohammadabufarweh/crm_concepts/readings/chapter5.md

 6. **Merge**: When the parent record is merged with another record
-7. **Rollup view**: This option is available only when the parent is Account, Contact, or Opportunity, and it is related to the Rollup of the activities field on the related record
+7. **Rollup view**: This option is available only when the parent is Account, Contact, or Opportunity, and it is related to the Rollup of the activities field on the related recordzz

 - [CRM Relationship Behavior](https://www.inogic.com/blog/2009/12/crm-relationship-behavior/)